HaikuArchives/StreamRadio/docs/userguide.md

 ### Adding a station using the Shoutcast URL <a name = "manage_add"></a>

-Copy the URL onto your clipboard.
-Then, go to `Edit -> Paste Shoutcast URL`, and the new station will be added to your list.
+Copy the URL to your clipboard, then go to `Edit -> Paste Shoutcast URL` to add the new station to your list.

 ### Checking a radio station <a name = "manage_check"></a>